CarlaGomez/design-pattern-automation-challenge/README.md

-# Automation Challenge using Python, Pytest and Playwright and the Screenplay design pattern
+# Automation Challenge using Python, Pytest, Playwright and the Screenplay design pattern

 ## Structure